 What is ambulatory phlebectomy?

-Ambulatory phlebectomy is an outpatient procedure that removes superficial veins through small, slit-like incisions in the skin.
-The procedure involves four different steps:
+Ambulatory phlebectomy is an outpatient procedure developed by dermatologic surgeons that removes superficial veins through small, slit-like incisions in the skin.

 What should first be done before considering ambulatory phlebectomy?

 Before the procedure, an ASDS dermatologist will usually review the patient’s medical history and conduct a physical exam.
 This is the time for the doctor and patient to discuss expectations, potential risks and outcomes of the procedure.
 Your doctor will evaluate such factors as:

 Are the varicose veins the main problem, or are they connected to other veins that may need to be treated first?Are there clots in the superficial or deep veins that may need to be addressed?
 Are other procedures needed in addition to ambulatory phlebectomy?